fiveisprime/az-login/README.md

 # az-login

 A helper module that provides a simplified way to add Azure authentication to a Node.js app.
-It provides an opinionated solution for easily getting started, along with the neccessary support to control behavior if/as your needs mature.
+It provides an opinionated solution for easily getting started, along with the ability to customize its behavior as neccessary.

 ## Getting Started